The Man Who Turned Into A Stick: Critical reception

 The Man Who Turned into a Stick is a difficult play to understand, and many scholars have attempted to decipher its meaning.
 For example, some have argued that the Man Who Turned into a Stick represents the Japanese workforce in the 1930-1940's, as The Man From Hell describes the Man who Turned into a Stick as having put up with different forms abuse without having run away.
 Thus, it has been argued by some that the Man Who Turned into a Stick transformed into a physical representation of his life as a worker: a tool used by others for the purpose of some task.
-It is important to note here that the Man from Hell commented on the rising number of sticks, which some scholars have argued that this implies that worker's lives are dehumanized and their working conditions are so deary that their entire life is akin to that of a stick.
+The Man from Hell commented on the rising number of sticks, which some scholars have argued that this implies that worker's lives are dehumanized and their working conditions are so deary that their entire life is akin to that of a stick.
 Similarly, some argue that Hippie Boy and Hippie Girl symbolize the counterculture / new generation of the 1960s.
 Finally, some scholars have also pointed out, that despite being part of the "new generation", Hippie Boy sees much of himself in the stick, which may suggest that the new generation has it no better than the previous ones, and that Hippie Boy and Hippie Girl will also turn into sticks or rubber hoses, (as explained by the Man From Hell).